Home > Destinations > Europe > Spain > Galicia > Pontevedra > Introduction

 Sheltered at the end of the Pontevedra Ría, the city was a bustling port, and foreign merchants mingled with local traders, seamen, and fishers.
 It was the home of Pedro Sarmiento de Gamboa, the 16th-century navigator and cosmographer who wrote Voyage to the Magellan Straits.
 In the 18th century, the Lérez delta silted up and the busy commerce moved elsewhere, mainly to Vigo.
 Pontevedra entered a period of decline, which may account for its significant old section.
 Had it been a more prosperous town, the people might have torn down the ancient structures to rebuild.

 The old barrio, a maze of colonnaded squares and cobbled alleyways, is between Calle Michelena and Calle del Arzobispo Malvar, stretching to Calle Cobián and the river.
-The old mansions, called pazos, speak of former marine glory, since it was the sea that provided the money to build them.
+The old mansions, called pazos, evoke former marine glory, since it was the sea that provided the money to build them.
 Seek out such charming squares as Plaza de la Leña, Plaza de Mugártegui, and Plaza de Teucro.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.